 g.
 Implications and limitations

-Describe the implications of the findings and the addition of the research, as well as the suggested suggestions put forward for future research.
+Describe the implications of the findings and limitations of the research, and if necessary the suggestions the researcher proposes for future research.

 h.
 Reference list

-Loading sources that can be written in article articles.
+Contains the sources cited in article writing.
 Only referenced sources are listed in this reference list.

 Loading the tables, drawings and research instruments used